-After ten more days, the Holy Spirit was sent down upon the earth, giving birth to God's Church on the feast of Pentecost.
+Ten days later, the Holy Spirit was sent down upon the earth, giving birth to God's Church on the feast of Pentecost.

 Along with Christmas and Easter, Pentecost is one of the three great feasts of the Church's year upon which hang all of the other seasons and feasts.
 Our Lord Jesus Christ died on the very first Good Friday.
 He rose again from the dead on the third day, that is, the first Easter Sunday.